 A right or responsibility potentially arising from the end of a family relationship about which the parties do not agree.

-An involuntary in-court dispute resolution process in which the parties to a family law dispute are bound by the decision of neutral and impartial legal professional, a judge, on the legal issues in their dispute.
+An involuntary, public in-court dispute resolution process in which the parties to a family law dispute are bound by the decision of neutral and impartial legal professional, a judge, on the legal issues in their dispute.

 A dispute resolution process that uses both mediation and arbitration to resolve the legal issues in a family law dispute, usually by attempting mediation first and moving to arbitration if mediation fails to resolve some or all of the legal issues.

-A voluntary out-of-court dispute resolution process in which the parties to a family law dispute work with a neutral and impartial legal professional, a mediator, to try to reach an agreement settling the legal issues in their dispute.
+A voluntary, confidential out-of-court dispute resolution process in which the parties to a family law dispute work with a neutral and impartial legal professional, a mediator, to try to reach an agreement settling the legal issues in their dispute.

 A legal professional appointed by the parties to a mediation to help them reach an agreement the legal issues in the proceeding.

-A direction of an arbitrator in a final award requiring a party to an arbitration proceeding to do or not do something, made as a result of the arbitrator’s decision about the facts and the legal issues in the proceeding.
+A direction of an arbitrator in a final award requiring a party to an arbitration proceeding to do or not do something.

-A dispute resolution process that uses both mediation and arbitration to help parents implement the terms of a final court order or final agreement dealing with the parenting of a child.
+A non-confidential out-of-court dispute resolution process that uses both mediation and arbitration to help parents implement the terms of a final court order or final agreement dealing with the parenting of a child.
+Parents may agree to use parenting coordination or be ordered by the court to use parenting coordination.

-A legal professional appointed by the parties or by court order to help parents implement the terms of a final court order or final agreement dealing with the parenting of a child.
+A legal or mental health professional appointed by the parties or by court order to help parents implement the terms of a final court order or final agreement dealing with the parenting of a child.

 An adult person whose rights and responsibilities are the subject of a family law dispute.